Can Your Period Cause Your Milk Supply To Drop?

 How does your period affect your milk supply?

 Your period can return anywhere from 4-6 weeks after child birth.
-For exclusively breastfeeding moms, your period can be more delayed and return closer to the time when solids are introduced at the 4-6 month mark, or when there's a decrease in the milk output.
+For exclusively breastfeeding moms, your period can be more delayed and return closer to the time when solids are introduced at the 4-6 month mark, or when there's a decrease in milk output.

 Though these timeframes are relatively different for each person, no matter when your period does make an appearance after child birth, you'll want to be aware of the impact it can have to your breastmilk supply.